input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Haskell to Javascript compiler based on GHC but outside of GHC is costly.

-The maintenance burden is not hypothetical; our teammate Luite Stegeman has been developing GHCJS for close to 10 years and has experienced the pain first hand.
+The maintenance burden is not hypothetical; our teammate Luite Stegeman has been developing a fork of GHC that emits JavaScript, called GHCJS, for close to 10 years and has experienced the pain first hand.
 GHCJS relied on a modified fork of the GHC library to suit GHCJS's needs.
 So any changes to upstream GHC had to be adapted to the customized fork or GHCJS would fall behind.
-And fall behind it did, as of writing GHCJS has stuck to using GHC 8.10; lagging behind by three major releases and counting.
+And fall behind it did: at the time of writing, GHCJS has stuck to using GHC 8.10, lagging behind by three major releases and counting.

-To compound the issue, the normal Haskell toolchain was not designed for an edge case like GHCJS.
+Compounding the issue, the normal Haskell toolchain was not designed for an edge case like GHCJS.
 So GHCJS required that the normal tooling, e.g., Cabal and Stack, could distinguish between upstream GHC library code and GHCJS code.
 This meant that the GHCJS developers had to maintain the GHC fork, develop GHCJS, and